cybercryptio/d1-entityframework/README.md

 The integration works by encrypting and decrypting data transparently, using [CYBERCRYPT D1 Generic](https://github.com/cybercryptio/d1-service-generic/) when querying or storing in the database.
 Selected parts of the data is encrypted from the application to the database in such a way that the database itself never receives the data in plain text.

 Searchable encryption is also supported by adding keywords to a secure index handled by CYBERCRYPT D1 Generic.
-For more information about searchable encryption read [User maanual - Searchable encryption](documentation/user_manual.md#searchable-encryption).
+For more information about searchable encryption read [User manual - Searchable encryption](documentation/user_manual.md#searchable-encryption).

 This protects the data in the database from being read by third parties and tampering.